aaliyahSHF/FLERD-mapping/README.md

 - Stable IDs prevent moving an existing pin from creating a duplicate row.
 - Local CSV fallback is included for development/offline-ish use.
 - Desktop/mobile layout.

+2nd iteration (updates):
+- Pasture boundaries can be edited by dragging
+- CSV/Google Sheet data + locations automatically appear on the map.
+- New map locations can be sent to Google Sheets.
+- Movement path is thinner.
+- Selected pasture is highlighted.
+- Clicking Pastures in the legend expands/collapses the pasture list
+- Selecting a pasture in the legend gives Pins and Paths options.
+  Pins shows only Flerd pins recorded in that pasture.
+  Paths shows only movement through that pasture.
+  Show All returns to the normal map.
+- New svgs for the cow and sheep icons
+- Past Path Lookup: Under “Last seen,” you can enter a date in MM/DD/YYYY format to display the Flerd pins and movement path from that specific day, with a Clear button to return to the normal map.

 ## Files